 Note that seaweed is highly beneficial when used to mulch your crops.
 It enhances your plants' moisture retention and improves the health and nutrition of your soil while keeping off fungus and pests.

-Remember, liquid seaweed extract will help in the growth of cannabis plants.
+Remember, liquid seaweed extract will help in the growth of your cannabis plants.
 You can use it on the soil before planting your crops or as a fertilizer spray to protect your plants against diseases and cannabis invaders after germination.